-HDYIM! is an all-out “change the focus” game played by desperate individuals who are unable to defend their deceptions.
-The goal is to create a diversion (i.e. how offended the HDYIM! player is) that makes the threatening information somehow irrelevant.
-For example, the racists on Fox News play HDYIM! whenever they’re confronted with clips that expose their overtly racist behavior.
+HDYIM! is an all-out “change the focus” game played by desperate individuals unable to defend their deceptions.
+The goal is to create a diversion (i.e. how offended the HDYIM! player is) to make the threatening information somehow irrelevant.
+For example, the racists on Fox News play HDYIM! whenever they’re confronted with clips that expose the overtly racist opinions expressed on their station.

 Nitpicking is an extremely popular dopamine game that allows players to bypass threatening information by employing ruses, generalizations, rationalizations, questions, and/or clever quibbling over details.
 Nitpickers, as Nitpicking players are called, can be extremely resourceful when it comes to coming up with irrelevancies to avoid learning about dopamine.

-Variations of Nitpicking include: This Is Too Simplistic and I Don’t Believe What You’re Saying Because I Don’t Like the Way You Said It.
+Variations of Nitpicking include: I Don’t Believe What You’re Saying Because I Don’t Like the Way You Said It and This Is Too Simplistic.

 This Is Too Complicated

-This Is Too Complicated is a simplistic “dismissive” dopamine game favored by intellectually challenged individuals who instinctively dislike thinking (especially about dopamine) because they experience the resulting dopamine deprivation as pain.
+This Is Too Complicated is a simplistic “dismissive” dopamine game favored by intellectually challenged types who dislike thinking (especially about dopamine) because they experience the resulting dopamine deprivation as pain.